jundalisay/superblist/content/en/research/descartes/world/chapter-14.md

 1. It travels in all directions around "luminous" bodies

-This is due to the circular motion of their parts.
+This is due to the circular motion of their particles.

 2. It travels to any distance

-If the air-aether between `AF` and `DG` are already disposed to advance toward `E`, the force with which the sun pushes those at `ABCD` should also extend out to `E`.
+If the air-aether between `AF` and `DG` are already disposed to advance towards `E`, the force with which the sun pushes those at `ABCD` should also extend out to `E`.

+{{< img src="/graphics/physics/world-13ggg.jpg" cap="" alt="Solar Winds" >}}

 This is even though there is a greater distance from the one to the other than there is from the highest stars of the firmament down to us.

 3. It travels instantly

-The parts of the air-aether between `AF` and `DG` all touch and press one another as much as possible.
+The air-aether particles between `AF` and `DG` all touch and press one another as much as possible.

 The push on the first ones must pass in an instant out to the last one.

 This is the same as:
 - the force that pushes one end of a stick passes to the other end at the same instant.
-- The `50 ball` falls toward `6 ball`.
-The `10 balls` also fall toward `6 ball` at the same instant.
+- Ball `50` falls toward ball `6`.
+The `10` balls also fall towards the ball `6` at the same instant.

+{{< img src="/graphics/physics/balls.png" cap="" alt="Balls" >}}

 <!-- ; or rather (so you make no difficulty on the basis that the parts of the heaven are not attached to one another as are those of a stick) in just the same way that, as the small ball marked  -->